 Why this campaign?

-Europe’s food and farming system is driven by the Common Agriculture Policy (CAP), which encourages industrial unsustainable agricultural practices that destroy our environment, harm our health and fail to provide viable livelihoods for rural communities.
+Europe’s food and farming system is driven by the the Common Agriculture Policy (CAP), which encourages industrial unsustainable agricultural practices that destroy our environment, harm our health and fail to provide viable livelihoods for rural communities.

 But the CAP can be changed for the better!

+The campaign was started to support the mobilisation around Public consultation on the CAP.
 With the European Commission’s Public Consultation on the future of the CAP now closed, we are thrilled to report that 258,708 of you demonstrated to decision-makers that a thorough reform is urgently needed.

 why do we need a living land?